 - Days passed since official OS launch: 104 days

-Xiaomi was one of the first smartphone OEMs to put out the Android 11 beta last year.
+Xiaomi was one of the first smartphone OEMs to launch the Android 11 beta in 2021.
 The stable Android 11 update also landed around November for devices like the Mi 10 and 10 Pro.
 Sadly, that wasn’t the case with Android 12.
 It took 104 days for the company to give its phones the first taste of Android 12.

 Xiaomi’s stable Android 12-based MIUI 13 build arrived in January, when it began rolling out the software for the Mi 11 series.
 Days later, several Redmi Note devices and Poco phones started receiving the update.
-Xiaomi has confirmed a list of 18 devices in line to get MIUI 13 in the first quarter of 2022.
+Xiaomi confirmed a list of 18 devices would get MIUI 13 in the first quarter of 2022.
 Most of these devices have already received the update or are about to get it.